code-creations-io/build-ai-agent-business-consultant/README.md

 #### 6. Tool - IdentifyTargetAudience

-This tool is used to estimate the market size for a business idea in terms of total addressable market.
+This tool is used to recommend the best target audience for the business idea.
 Here is the prompt for the tool:

 ```
 ## ROLE